Vrixyz/bevy_fixed_update_task/docs/physics_timestep_loop.md

 "But if the physics doesn't happen every frames, my moving objects will appear to stutter?"

 Yes.
-That's where interpolation becomes interesting: we'll add a transition phase from previous state to current one, to hide the fact that next state is being computed.
+That's where interpolation becomes interesting: we'll add a transition phase from previous state to current one, during that transition, we'll be computing next frame.

-When receiving physics output, we're doing a few things:
+So how does that work: when receiving physics output, we're doing a few things:

 1. Wait for the rendering time to catch up on the simulated time.
 2. start a new physics step, simulating "X" seconds (our fixed update timestep).